loveCamilleTW/rick-and-morty/README.md

 - Implements infinite scrolling using React Query and Intersection Observer.
 - Load more character data as you scroll down, providing a seamless browsing experience.

+### Search Functionality with Debounce

+- Implements a search feature that allows users to search for characters.
+- Utilizes the debounce technique to delay the search API requests until the user finishes typing, reducing unnecessary server calls and improving performance.

 ## Installation

 ```shell